sduke/Collections-As-Data-Voyant/Exercise_1.md

  4. Save new Project, "hamilton.xpr," to Desktop

  ### Review Files in Text Editor
-1. Go to Oxygen XML Editor Preferences:
+1. Expand the hamilton-all-letters folder (click the arrow next to hamilton-all-letters)
-   1. Select "Editor" =>
+2. Double click on letters of interest to view the fulltext.
-2. Expand the hamilton-all-letters folder (click the arrow next to hamilton-all-letters)
+3. To wrap text for readability, select Document in the top menu for each letter you open:
-3.
+   2. Select "Edit" => "Toggle Line Wrap"

 # Quick discussion
 * What are some potential issues with the text files?